jfryman/nss-intro_to_ops/advanced/04_vagrant.md

   + [Hand build a box](http://vagrantup.com/v1/docs/base_boxes.html) or Automate with [Veewee](https://github.com/jedi4ever/veewee)
 + Only can use VirtualBox as Hypervisor
   - Support for VMWare Fusion comming soon!

-<!SLIDE>

-+ Q: Do I need Vagrant to do Puppet Development?
-+ A: No, but you'll probably get tired of waiting for a machine to reboot to reset to a clean machine
-  + Changes you've made might conflict after iteration versus refactored

 !SLIDE